 It’s important to conduct extensive research before partnering with a PEO.
 Business owners need to understand that they will be entering into a co-employment agreement with the PEO, which means relinquishing some control over their businesses.
 Here are some PEO disadvantages to carefully consider before deciding to use one.

-- Only manage the HR of your company, as they have many other clients.
-There's no exclusivity, so your business may not receive the personal, in-depth attention it needs.
+A PEO doesn’t only manage the HR of your company.
+They have many other clients.
+Since there’s no exclusivity, your business may not receive the personal, in-depth attention it needs.
+This separation can cause communication to be more delayed than if you had an internal employee managing your HR.

-Another disadvantage of a PEO is that it owns your loss run and payroll data, according to Jon Brodsky, CEO of Finder.
+Another potential con of a PEO is that it owns your loss run and payroll data, according to Jon Brodsky, CEO of YouNow and former CEO of Finder.

 “Because the PEO would own the data, we would have had to start from scratch when we were ready to get insurance and benefits on our own, which would have likely meant higher rates for us,” Brodsky said.
 “So, we decided to take the short-term pain of administering our own healthcare and receiving slightly less-than-favorable rates on our insurance in order to have the best long-term potential cost savings for Finder.”

-PEOs are responsible for administering payroll and filing payroll tax returns, which can be one of the greatest benefits of partnering with one, according to Tammy Dain, co-founder and CEO of Rabble.
+PEOs are responsible for administering payroll and filing payroll tax returns, which can be one of the most significant benefits of partnering with one, according to Tammy Dain, co-founder and CEO of Rabble.

 “Since employees are considered co-employees of both the PEO and your business, the IRS still considers you liable if there are any errors in those filings,” Dain said.
 “Thus, it’s incredibly important that you have verified the PEO’s practices with regards to taxes.
 It is completely within your right to audit the payroll tax returns that the PEO has filed on behalf of your employees.”